 Graduates of the course are guaranteed an offer of Associate Member with the Chartered Management Institute and upon completion of three years' work experience may upgrade to full member status (MCMI).

-All Level 5 students studying on the course will receive student membership of the Institute of Directors, giving them invaluable access to resources, events and opportunities to network.
+All students receive student membership of the Institute of Directors, giving you invaluable access to resources, events and networking opportunities.

 Confirmation of Acceptance for Studies (CAS)

 Before you can apply for permission to enter or remain in the UK under Tier 4 you will require a valid Confirmation of Acceptance for Studies or CAS.
 LJMU will only assign a CAS once you have satisfied the conditions of any offer made to you and you satisfy the University’s obligations as a Tier 4 Highly Trusted Sponsor.
 For more details, visit the international students section.